Sir Peter Estlin – Chair of FutureDotNow and Senior Advisor to Barclays plc

 Jemma leads the team responsible for the UK’s largest benchmark of individuals, charities and businesses’ digital skills; the Digital Index reports; UK tech adoption policy including the DCMS Digital Skills Partnership, and external partnerships for data for good, diversity and digital skills agendas.
 She is newly leading Sustainability for the Lloyds Banking Group Transformation division.
 Previously, Jemma worked at Accenture Interactive and dunnhumby, using data with human-centred design thinking to support clients including Sky, Tesco and Channel 4.

-Pete Moorey – Head of Digital Impact and Sustainability Campaigns, BT
+Lauren Kahn – Global Head of Digital Impact & Sustainability, BT

-Sunil Patel – Chief Operating Officer for Technology & Investments, Partner, PwC
+Sunil Patel – Chief Data Officer, Partner, PwC